 - Available: Sign up here

-Greenlight is a premier kids’ financial app that teaches minors the ins and outs of saving, spending, and financial responsibility—and with a Greenlight Max or Greenlight Infinity plan, they can start to invest, too!
+Greenlight is a premier kids’ financial app that teaches minors the ins and outs of saving, spending, and financial responsibility—and with a Max, Infinity, or Family Shield plan, they can start to invest, too!

-Greenlight’s investing app will help your kid learn the basics of investing, how stocks and exchange-traded funds (ETFs) work, and more with real money, real stocks, and real-life lessons—all with your direct involvement and supervision.
+Greenlight’s investing app will help your kid learn the basics of investing, how to invest in stocks, how exchange-traded funds (ETFs) work, and more—that’s real-life lessons made with real money and real investments, all with your direct involvement and supervision.
+Better still, the app doubles as a savings account and a banking app for kids and teens, too.

 With Greenlight Investing, your child can:

 Parents can enjoy peace of mind knowing that Greenlight’s popular guardrails extend to its investing offering, too.
-Teens can only invest in U.S.-listed stocks and ETFs that have either a market capitalization over $1 billion or a three-month average daily dollar volume of more than $500,000.
-And parents must approve every trade directly in the app.
+While teens have access to more than 4,000 stocks and ETFs, parents must approve every trade directly in the app before it can be completed.

 And, of course, you get everything else that comes along with Greenlight.
-At the Max level, that includes a prepaid debit card with strong parental controls, mobile payments, ATM access, instant money transfers, and even 1% cash-back rewards.
-They can also save and get a 2% annual Greenlight Savings Reward—which is boosted to 5% at the Infinity level.
+That includes a prepaid debit card with strong parental controls, mobile payments, ATM access, instant money transfers, savings, and even cash-back rewards.

-Read more in our Greenlight Card review, check out plan pricing below, or sign up for Greenlight Max or Infinity today.
+Read more in our Greenlight Card review, check out plan pricing below, or sign up for Greenlight Max, Infinity, or Family Shield today.

 - Greenlight is a financial solution for kids that allows them to spend with a debit card, earn money on savings, and even invest their money.